 - Pass required aeronautical knowledge tests

-If you’ve determined that you can meet all the requirements, then you can move forward in your plan to become a pilot.
+If you have determined that you can meet all the requirements, then you can move forward in your plan to become a pilot.

 Obtain a Student Pilot Certificate